-Brian Deese, Deputy Director
+Brian Deese, Acting Director

-Brian Deese is the Deputy Director of the Office of Management and Budget.
-Prior to this role, Mr. Deese served as Deputy Director of the National Economic Council.
+Brian Deese is the Acting Director of the Office of Management and Budget.
+Prior to OMB, Mr. Deese served as Deputy Director of the National Economic Council.
 In this role, Mr. Deese was charged with coordinating policy development on several Administration economic priorities including tax policy, financial regulation, housing, clean energy, manufacturing, and the automotive industry.
 Before he joined the Administration, in January of 2009, Mr. Deese worked as a member of the Economic Policy Working Group for the Obama-Biden transition team and was the Deputy Economic Policy Director to the Obama Campaign, where he helped craft the 2008 economic campaign platform.
 Prior to this Mr. Deese served as Economic Policy Director for Hillary Clinton’s presidential campaign.

 Previously, Mr. Deese spent three years at the Center for American Progress where he worked as a Senior Policy Analyst for Economic Policy.
 His work centered on fiscal policy, international trade, and globalization.
 Mr. Deese has also worked at the Center for Global Development where he co-wrote the book, Delivering on Debt Relief.
 In addition, his writing has appeared in numerous publications including the Washington Monthly, International Herald Tribune, and the Atlantic Economic Journal.
 Mr. Deese is a graduate of the Yale Law School, where he received J.D., and Middlebury College.

 Beth Cobert, Deputy Director for Management